 - Possesses, with the intent to deliver, such a document knowing it has been altered;

 - Unlawfully uses the digital signature of another; or

 - Unlawfully uses the signature device of another to create an electronic signature of that person.

 Money Laundering [720 ILCS 5/29B-1]

-In Illinois, it is illegal to knowingly filter illegally obtained money through a series of legitimate transactions in an attempt to hide the original “dirty” source.
+It is illegal to knowingly filter illegally obtained money through a series of legitimate transactions in an attempt to hide the original “dirty” source.

 Illinois criminalizes many behaviors which are simply variations of fraud or theft.
 These are crimes that are typically committed with the intent to deprive another person of intimate property or money.
 Some commonly charged white collar crimes of fraud and theft include:

 Embezzlement [720 ILCS 5/16-1]